 Patients with fugue can also have post-traumatic stress disorder or other anxiety disorders; therefore, benzodiazepines might be needed.
 Additionally, such patients might be depressed.

 Diagnosis is made chiefly on the basis of a review of symptoms and past history

 Common Differential Diagnoses of Dissociative Disorders

 Major Depressive Disorder

-Patients with dissociative personality disorder might be misdiagnosed with bipolar disorders.
+Patients with a dissociative personality disorder might be misdiagnosed with bipolar disorders.
 Patients with bipolar disorders have significant fluctuations in their personality and mood.
-They can present with psychosis and mania.
-However, dissociation is not present in bipolar disorders.
+They can present with psychosis and mania; however, dissociation is not present in bipolar disorders.

-Patients with dissociative personality disorder might be misdiagnosed with schizophrenia.
-It is important to understand that patients with a dissociative personality disorder do not hallucinate, do not have severe and bizarre delusions and most importantly cannot remember what they do or did when another personality takes over.
+Patients with a dissociative personality disorder might be misdiagnosed with schizophrenia.
+It is important to understand that patients with a dissociative personality disorder do not hallucinate, do not have severe and bizarre delusions and, most importantly, cannot remember what they do or did when another personality takes over.

 Drug Abuse and Alcohol Intoxication